Balint817/SearchPlusPlus/README.md

 	- (Callback difficulty does not appear visually in-game)
 	- (It is always a number)
 - `hidden`
-	- Check if song has hidden
+	- Check if the song has hidden
 - `hidden:range`
 	- Check for hidden in the given range
 	- Supports `?` => in case the difficulty isn't a number